 4. Few Choices

-Just give your audience only the best of the options and don’t give them all. removing the crap will not only bring up the quality level of what you’re offering, but fewer choices will help them to actually choose what to absorb.
+Just give your audience only the best of the options and don’t give them all.
+Removing the crap will not only bring up the quality level of what you’re offering, but fewer choices will help them to actually choose what to absorb.

 5. Take Advice from People They Don’t Even Know

-Making decisions for most people is a hard time. one of the most effective ways to advertise is word of mouth advertising.
+Making decisions for most people is a hard time.
+One of the most effective ways to advertise is word of mouth type of advertising.
 When you combine them, you make a perfect storm for online experts.
 Most people before buying something will do their research, and about 50% of them turn to blogs or social media channels of people they’ve never met to help them guide their decision.